 When we first met on site this wall was so bowed in that parts were already collapsed on the basement floor, making it very easy for water to flood the basement.
-The poor grade played a big role in the wall failing; however, we built it back stronger, and did some additional wall stabilizing, tuckpointing, and brick work for this client.
+The poor grade played a big role in the wall failing; however, we built it back stronger.
+The end result was a beautiful, strong, and durable stone foundation wall that was built to last.
+We took great care to ensure that the wall was restored to stand up to the test of time.

 We installed 3 adjustable posts, and a sump pump here.
 We used the posts to raise the floor and the sump pump to collect all the water below the foundation and pump it away from home.
 We then came back with the trailer to help them redo their retaining wall.

 It doesn't get much better than this.
 Starting with a strong foundation, we put this wall back together looking stronger, and better than before.
 Years of hydrostatic pressure will force walls to bow in, and eventually collapse.
 If it is a concrete foundation or retaining wall we can push it back to a level condition before anchoring it in place.
-For stone walls, we just rebuild them.
+For stone and concrete block walls, we tear out and rebuild them.

 This job was fun!
 The wall was bowing in because of the poor grade, and poorly installed french drain.
 We came in and installed deadmen anchors to keep the wall from moving in further down the line.
-If you have a good grade, gutter system, and drainage solution in place, then you're doing better than about 75% of homeowners.
+Keep your gutters cleaned, downspouts extended, and walls braced to extend the life of your foundation.

-This wall was almost like a side quest on a bigger job we landed.
 This was on a dig and push we completed in Mission, Kansas.
 The main wall was bowing in almost 6 inches and we pushed it back to a level condition and then stabilized all walls with 22 vertical steel wall restraints (I beams).
-We also did grading and window well installations (with covers) to get the water away from the home.
+We also did grading and window well installations (with covers) to keep the water away from the home.

 Here, I'm drilling a hole through the foundation in order to plumb out sump pump line.
 We also stabilized the foundation by putting up 10 vertical steel wall restraints.
 Basement is still dry to this day.
 Client left a very nice review!